Asymmetric GANs for Image-to-Image Translation: Introduction

-There are three reasons for designing the asymmetric-structured generators.
-Firstly, the translation generator $G^t$ transforms images from $X$ to $Y$, and the reconstruction generator $G^r$ uses the translated images from $G^t$ and the original domain guidance $z_x$/$l_x$ to reconstruct the original $x$.
-Generators $G_t$ and $G_r$ cope with different tasks.
-Usually, we mainly focus on the image translation rather that the image reconstruction.
-Secondly, the input data distribution for them is different.
-The inputs of the translation generator $G_t$ are a real image and a target domain guidance.
-The goal of $G_t$ is to generate the target domain image.
-While $G_r$ accepts a translated image and an original domain guidance as input, and tries to reconstructs the original input image.
-For generator $G_t$ and $G_r$, the input images are a real image and a generated/fake image respectively, and thus the data distribution is difference between them.
 Thirdly, because of the complexity difference between the source and target image domains, the complexity inequality in a bidirectional image-to-image translation is significant.
-Therefore, it is intuitive to design different network structures for the two different generators.
+Therefore, it is intuitive to design different network structures for the two different generators, i.e, the powerful network for the complex image translation process and the simple network is used for the simple image reconstruction process.
 These two generators are allowed to use different network architecture designs and different levels of parameter sharing strategy according to the diverse difficulty of the tasks.
 By doing so, each generator can have its own network parts which usually helps to learn better each task-specific mapping in a multi-task setting~\cite{ruder2017overview}.
-A motivation illustration of the proposed AsymmetricGAN compared with the most related two works, i.e., StarGAN and GestureGAN, is presented in Fig.~\ref{fig:motivation}.

-Moreover, to avoid the model collapse issue in training AsymmetricGAN for both unsupervised and supervised image-to-image translation tasks, we further explore different objective functions for better optimization. (i) The color cycle-consistency loss which targets solving the ``channel pollution'' problem proposed in~\cite{tang2018gesturegan} by separately generating red, green and blue color channels instead of generating all three at one time; (ii) The multi-scale SSIM loss, which preserves the information of luminance, contrast and structure between reconstructed images and input images across different scales; and (iii) The conditional identity preserving loss, which helps retaining the identity information of the input images.
-These loss functions are jointly embedded in the proposed AsymmetricGAN for training and help to generate results with higher consistency and better stability.
-The main contributions of this paper are:
+We also investigate how the distinct network designs and different network sharing schemes for the asymmetric generators dealing with different sub-tasks could balance the generation performance and network complexity.
+Moreover, to avoid the model collapse issue in training AsymmetricGAN for both unsupervised and supervised image-to-image translation tasks, we further explore different objective functions for better optimization.
+1) The color cycle-consistency loss which targets solving the `channel pollution' problem proposed in~\cite{tang2018gesturegan} by separately generating red, green and blue color channels instead of generating all three at one time.
+2) The multi-scale SSIM loss, which preserves the information of luminance, contrast and structure between reconstructed images and input images across different scales.
+3) The conditional identity preserving loss, which helps retaining the identity information of the input images.
+These loss functions are jointly embedded in AsymmetricGAN for training and help to generate results with higher consistency and better stability.